Margzetta Frazier

-Senior elite

-2017
+Elite gymnastics career

-In 2017, Frazier competed at the US Classic, where she only competed bars, finishing fourth on the event behind Ragan Smith, Alyona Shchennikova, and Trinity Thomas and tied with Marissa Oakley.

-Later that summer, Frazier competed at nationals, where she placed fifth in the all-around and on bars, eighth on beam, and seventh on floor.
-Due to her performance, she was named to the national team.

-In September, Frazier attended world trials.
-However, after the two days of competition, she was not named to the world championship team.
+Frazier competed at the 2017 U.S. Classic where she competed on the uneven bars; she finished fourth behind Ragan Smith, Alyona Shchennikova, and Trinity Thomas and tied with Marissa Oakley.
+Later that summer Frazier competed at the 2017 National Championships where she placed fifth in the all-around and on uneven bars, eighth on balance beam, and seventh on floor exercise.
+Due to her performance she was named to the national team.
+In September Frazier attended world trials, but was not named to the world championship team.

-2018

-In February 2018, Frazier was named to represent the US at the Birmingham World Cup.
-This would be Frazier's first international assignment for the USA.
-On March 22, Frazier won the silver medal at the Birmingham World Cup, finishing with a score of 53.932 behind Russia's Angelina Melnikova.
+In February 2018, Frazier was named to represent the U.S. at the Birmingham World Cup.
+This would be Frazier's first international assignment.
+While there Frazier won the silver medal behind Russia's Angelina Melnikova, finishing with a score of 53.932.

-Frazier did not plan at competing at nationals in 2018, only doing so at the request of team coordinator Tom Forster.
-At nationals, she finished thirteenth in the all-around, tied for eleventh on bars with Ragan Smith, tied for eighteenth on beam with Maddie Johnston, and placed tenth on floor.
+Frazier did not plan at competing at the 2018 National Championships, but did so at the request of team coordinator Tom Forster.
+At the national championships she finished thirteenth in the all-around, tied for eleventh on uneven bars with Ragan Smith, tied for eighteenth on balance beam with Maddie Johnston, and placed tenth on floor exercise.

-NCAA
+Collegiate gymnastics career

-On November 9, 2015, it was announced that Frazier committed to the University of California, Los Angeles for the 2018–19 season.
+On November 9, 2015, Frazier committed to the UCLA for the 2018–19 season.

 2018–19 season

-Frazier joined the UCLA Bruins gymnastics team in the 2018–19 season.
+Frazier joined the UCLA Bruins women's gymnastics team in the 2018–19 season.
 She primarily competed on uneven bars and floor exercise throughout the season.
 At the Pac-12 Championships Frazier helped UCLA come in first and individually she won silver on the uneven bars.
-At the NCAA Championships Frazier helped UCLA finish in third place.
+At the NCAA Championships, Frazier helped UCLA finish in third place.
 Frazier made the NCAA All American team on the uneven bars.
 Frazier was rewarded with multiple Pac-12 Freshman of the Week titles.

-2019-2020 season
+2019–2020 season

 Frazier made her collegiate all-around and beam debut at the Collegiate Challenge on January 4, scoring a 39.4.
 This performance led to her selection for the first-ever Pac-12 Coaches' Award.

+2020–2021 season

+Her Janet Jackson-themed floor routine went viral, resulting in the singer calling Frazier.
+At the Pac-12 Championship, Frazier won the uneven bars title and helped the Bruins to third place in the team competition.
+Frazier qualified to the NCAA tournament on uneven bars and competed at the Morgantown Regional.
+During the championships, she scored a 9.8750, finishing 22nd and earned first-team regular season All-America honors on the event.

+2021–2022 season

+During the season opener against the Minnesota Golden Gophers, Frazier fractured her foot competing on the uneven bars, and she redshirted the rest of the season.

+2022–2023 season

+Frazier competed vault, uneven bars, and floor exercise during the 2023 season.
+UCLA placed second as a team at Pac-12 Championships.